boturnbow/monarisa/_posts/2020-03-02-epoxy-on-hulls-complete.md

 After getting the keel protected, it was time to finish filling in the weave on the rest of the hulls.
 I had purposely stopped short of completely filling in the weave when I originally glassed the hulls.
 I knew that while working on the decks I would foul the hulls with some epoxy drips and splashes so I held off on the final epoxy coats.

 First, an epoxy note.
-I needed more epoxy and decided when I ordered to try a faster hardener to help with cure times in the cold.
+I needed more epoxy a couple of months ago and decided when I ordered to try a faster hardener to help with cure times in the cold.
 I talked with the folks at Raka and decided on mixing their fast and slow hardeners to get a faster cure time while still having a decent pot life.
-I was very happy with the work life and the cure sped up from 12-16 hours to 6-8.
-So I saved  a lot on diesel because I didn't have to run my garage heater longer.
+I have been happy with the pot life and cure time sped up from 12-16 hours to 6-8.
+So I saved on diesel because I didn't have to run my garage heater longer.

 ![Mixing Fast and Slow Hardeners](/assets/images/hulls-complete-epoxy.jpg)

-Here's my tools for a smooth finish when coating with epoxy - the old roll-n-tip.
+Here's my tools for a smooth finish when coating with epoxy - the old roll-n-tip with a little heat.

 ![Tools for a Smooth Finish](/assets/images/hulls-complete-tools.jpg)